MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 ### MSI base installation

-The [Windows Installer](https://msdn.microsoft.com/en-us/library/aa367449(v=vs.85).aspx) package format is designed to install, upgrade, repair, and remove applications from a Windows machine.
-This is convenient for desktop machines and servers that may be maintained for a long time, but may not be necessary for a container that can easily be redeployed or rebuilt.
-Using ADD to copy the needed files into a container, or unzipping an archive may produce fewer changes in the container, and make the resulting image smaller.
+The [Windows Installer](https://msdn.microsoft.com/en-us/library/aa367449.aspx) package format is designed to install, upgrade, repair, and remove applications from a Windows machine.
+All packages are tracked in the registry, as well as files needed for repair and uninstall steps.

+Windows Installer is convenient for workstations and servers that may be upgraded and maintained over time, but those capabilities may not be needed for a container that can easily be redeployed or rebuilt.
+The extra registry and files  changed by the Windows Installer increases the size of the container image.
+By comparison, using ADD to copy the needed files into a container, or unzipping an archive may change fewer files in the container and make the resulting image smaller.

 Example: